You’ve got the freedom to learn what you want | Courses from ₹2499, check out

 A stop-loss order is a straightforward technique that can provide essential benefits when utilized correctly.

-Nearly all investing approaches can benefit from using this technique to limit excessive losses or lock in profits.
+Nearly all investing approaches can benefit from this technique to limit excessive losses or lock in profits.
 Consider a stop-loss as a type of insurance: Although you hope you never need it, it is comforting to know that you are covered in case you do.

 About Author